newlandsvalley/purescript-school-of-music/README.md

 Current State of Progress
 -------------------------

-The editor is built using the monophonic version of soundfonts.
+The editor is built using polyphonic soundfonts which must be pre-loaded for selected instruments before anything plays.
 The PSoM score is translated to a Melody (as accepted by the [MIDI player](https://github.com/newlandsvalley/purescript-midi-player)) which is an interruptible series of MIDI phrases.
 Interruption is only enacted at a phrase boundary, and so it will take a noticeable time for the current phrase to end before taking effect.

 Supported Instruments
 ---------------------

 PSoM uses instruments from [Benjamin Gleitzman's soundfont library](https://github.com/gleitz/midi-js-soundfonts).
 It recognizes all the instrument names as listed [here](http://gleitz.github.io/midi-js-soundfonts/FluidR3_GM/names.json).
 These differ slightly from the names originally used by HSoM - the mapping between the two is shown [here](https://github.com/newlandsvalley/purescript-school-of-music/blob/master/HSoM_INSTRUMENTS.md).
+MIDI allows up to 10 such instruments to be available for any given melody.

 Front End
 ---------